Topics in Integrative, Alternative, and Complementary Therapies (PDQ®)–Patient Version

 - See the Pomegranate section in the PDQ patient summary on Prostate Cancer, Nutrition, and Dietary Supplements for more information.

-Probiotics are live microorganisms used as a dietary supplement to help with digestion and normal bowel function.
+Probiotics are live microorganisms used as dietary supplement s to help with digestion and normal bowel function.
 A bacterium found in yogurt called Lactobacillus acidophilus is the most common probiotic.
-The use of probiotics may be recommended in conditions related to diarrhea, gut-barrier dysfunction, and inflammatory response.
+The use of probiotics may be recommended in conditions related to diarrhea and other gastrointestinal problems, such as gut-barrier dysfunction and inflammation.